+WRC-23 Agenda item 1.17 (2/4) to determine and carry out, on the basis of the ITU-R studies in accordance with Resolution 773 (WRC-19), the appropriate regulatory actions for the provision of inter-satellite links in specific frequency bands, or portions thereof, by adding an inter-satellite service allocation where appropriate CEPT position (cont.)
 CEPT supports a limitation to space research, space operation and Earth exploration-satellite applications and also transmissions of data originating from industrial and medical activities in space.
 CEPT supports the operations under the "expanded cone" concept of operations, limited to the LEO-GSO links.

-CEPT supports the development of provisions where no additional coordination would be required for the user and service provider space stations if satellite-to-satellite emissions fall within the envelope of the operational characteristics of the service provider.

-For the protection of GSO systems, CEPT supports a pfd approach in the epfd bands for NGSO service providers, and a under the envelope approach for coordinated bands (for both NGSO and GSO service providers).

-For the protection of non-GSO systems, CEPT supports the development of hard limits in the bands 19.3-19.7 GHz and 27.5-30 GHz.
+CEPT supports the development of an envelope provisions where no additional coordination would be required for the user and service provider space stations if satellite-to-satellite emissions fall within in the envelope of the operational characteristics of the service provider.
+For the protection of GSO systems, CEPT supports a pfd approach in the epfd bands for non-GSO service providers, and a under the envelope approach for coordinated bands (for both non-GSO and GSO service providers).
+For the protection of non-GSO systems, CEPT supports the development of hard limits in the bands 19.3-19.7 GHz, 27.5-30 GHz.

-CEPT proposes that space stations that plan satellite-to-satellite transmissions should be governed by the following preliminary guiding principles:

-- Satellite-to-satellite link transmissions will comply with the same directionality indicators as in the existing FSS allocations (Earth-to-space = from user space station to service provider space station, space-to-Earth = from service provider space station to user space station); - 2) Non-GSO user space stations will operate in a manner that should resemble typical Earth stations of the FSS service provider system;
+36 WRC-23 Agenda item 1.17 (3/4) to determine and carry out, on the basis of the ITU-R studies in accordance with Resolution 773 (WRC-19), the appropriate regulatory actions for the provision of inter-satellite links in specific frequency bands, or portions thereof, by adding an inter-satellite service allocation where appropriate CEPT position (cont.)
+CEPT proposes that space stations that plan satellite-to-satellite transmissions should be governed by the following preliminary guiding principles: - Satellite-to-satellite link transmissions will comply with the same directionality indicators as in the existing FSS allocations (Earth-to-space = from user space station to service provider space station, space-to-Earth = from service provider space station to user space station); - Non-GSO user space stations will operate in a manner that should resemble typical Earth stations of the FSS service provider system; - The equivalent power flux-density, epfd↑, produced at any point in the geostationary-satellite orbit by emissions from all combined operations of inter-satellite and typical Earth station transmissions shall not exceed the limits given in Table 22-2; - The equivalent power flux-density, epfd \downarrow , at any point on the Earth's surface visible from the transmitting satellite system, produced by emissions from all the space stations of the non-geostationary-satellite system shall not exceed the limits given in Tables 22-1A to 22-1E, where applicable.